What Is Empty Text and Where Is It Used?

 If you look at the top influencers on Instagram and TikTok, their bios are rarely cluttered.
 They use negative space to draw your eyes to specific links or calls to action.
 Because Instagram aggressively deletes standard spacebar spaces, these creators use invisible symbols to force rigid, unbreakable line breaks and deep indentations.

-3. Ghost Messaging (Discord and WhatsApp)
+3. Blank-Looking Messages (Discord and WhatsApp)

 The Future of the Blank Canvas